cncf/techdocs/assessments/0009-iin-toto.md

 - *Evaluators* who are deciding whether to adopt the tool.
 This could be on the main website, with a marketing slant.
 - *New users* who will need to either use or configure the tool.
 This could be the intro that is on or linked prominently from the Doc Home Page.

 Readers planning to extend the tools or implement the specification require more depth of information about the architectural intentions and decision criteria, which would just be confusing and unnecessary to other reader populations.

-**Actionable items**
+See a more detailed analysis of **Reader Roles** and their documentation needs below, following the list of specific actionable items.

+## Recommended Actions

+Primary recommendation is to move as much documentation as possible from GitHub onto the project website, index the rest.
 The goal is to move all the docs to a single platform like read-the-docs (RTD) and organize it with a good ToC, conceptual material that introduces information in context, and where appropriate, indexes for specific audiences or subject areas.
 That will take some time to accomplish, and in the meantime, we recommend that a guide to existing docs be created on the new Doc home page.

+To begin achieving this goal, we recommend the following general plan.

+1. Initial tasks:
+   - Create a Documentation home page on web site, linked prominently from About menu
+   - Include link to Reference Doc (already in read-the-docs) and clarify that it is for the Python reference implementation
+   - Create a **Getting Started** page on web site from README content for the main repo (https://github.com/in-toto/in-toto.README.md)
+   -- Link as first menu item in Get started menu (currently 1st item is link to demo)
+   - Surface parts of spec as separate named documents on website, as:
+   -- **Technical Overview**
+(compare content to https://in-toto.io/in-toto/README and current website About - create versions of increasing depth to address to specific audiences)
+   -- [Glossary](https://github.com/in-toto/docs/blob/master/in-toto-spec.md#17-terminology) (convert to alphabetized table)
+   -- [Workflow/Personas](https://github.com/in-toto/docs/blob/master/in-toto-spec.md#2-system-overview) (clearly identify user types and point to relevant doc sections)

+2. Create a high-level technical overview on the project home page suitable for evaluators.
+See "Reader roles" below".
+3. Create an index or map to existing docs in GitHub as a temporary guide, preparatory to moving that information into RTD and integrating it into the doc architecture.
+4. Contributor doc priorities
+   - Add Documentation as a contribution area, clarify process.
+   - Specify a documentation "champion" to review and approve doc PRs, decide doc issue priorities -- Justin Cappos?
+   - Develop doc standards (style guide, page templates, locations)
+   - Develop and document a doc versioning/update process
+5. Clearly identify and name the populations of readers and what they need and can reasonably expect from in-toto documentation.
+   The documentation should be organized into sections that are clearly aimed at specific reader types with similar goals and information needs.
+   Every page should be explicitly addressed to a specific audience.

+### Specific actionable items

 1. To be immediately useful, the new **Doc home page** should provide a **top-level roadmap** to existing docs.
 This is a necessary step in raising the maturity level of this project.